LibreOffice/core/cli_ure/README.md

+# Common Language Infrastructure (CLI) UNO runtime environment

-Common Lang Infrastructure Uno Runtime Environment - support assemblies and tools for the MS .Net (and Mono) UNO binding.
+Support assemblies and tools for the Microsoft .NET UNO binding.

-See also:
+## See also
-[git:cli_ure/source/readme.txt]
+[git:cli\_ure/readme.txt]